Council to investigate teacher for misconduct

 The New Zealand Teachers Council says its investigation into the actions of a Maori immersion school teacher from Hastings will centre on evidence presented during his court case.

 On Wednesday a judge in the Napier District Court sentenced Wi Derek Huata to 300 hours of community work for assaulting pupils in his Year 2 class by pulling and twisting their ears.

 The council's director, Peter Lind, says now the court has dealt with the matter, a complaints assessment committee will look at whether the 53-year-old's actions amounted to serious misconduct.

 Mr Lind says if the committee decides it did, a disciplinary tribunal takes over and has the power to impose conditions of Huata's teaching certificate or cancel it.

 Any decision the Teacher's Council makes will be made public, he says.

-Next story in National: Australians warn of higher medicine prices
+Next story in New Zealand: Australians warn of higher medicine prices

 Copyright © 2011, Radio New Zealand